 • Find your ‘something old, something new, something borrowed, something blue’

-Ask your mother or grandmother for something old, the rest is easy.
+Ask your mother or grandmother for something old, the rest is easy and a silver sixpence is meant to bring good luck.

 • Hand over the supplier list of contacts to a designated person